Occupational Risk Based Hygiene Management is the most effective approach to managing health risks

-- Western Australian Department of Mines and Petroleum (WA DMP).
+- Western Australian Department of Mines, Industry Regulation and Safety (WA DMIRS)

 We aim to use a methodology that allows the information to be effectively captured within the existing business risk management process where possible (i.e. project risk register).

-This HRA process will involve a review of the key activities undertaken by each of the identified occupations with an aim of identifying the key health exposure risks.
+This HRA process will involve a review of the key activities undertaken by each of the identified occupations with the aim of identifying the key health exposure risks.